When are exams held?

 Extra time to complete an exam, ergonomic furniture and accessible-format exam papers are some of the ways you can receive accessibility support for your exams.

-This support is available whether it’s for exams in the official examination period or during the course teaching period.
+This support is available whether it’s for exams in the formal examination period or during the course teaching period.

 To receive this support, you will need to register with AccessAbility and apply in advance.

-Each term has a rescheduled exam period, set aside for students who receive approval to re-do their exam due to reasons beyond their control.
+Each term has a rescheduled exam period, set aside for students who receive approval to reschedule or re-do their exam due to reasons beyond their control.

 Issues that may see you eligible to sit your exam in the rescheduled period include: